 - Providing more opportunities for young people to participate in service redesign

-- Utilising social capital in the Council and local community to create more employment and training and other support opportunities for care leavers
+- Unlocking social capital in the Council and local community through corporate parenting to create more opportunities for care leavers and find support mechanisms

-- Supporting care leavers to develop family and friends networks, who can support care leavers through their journeys to independence
+- Supporting care leavers to develop family and friends networks and mentoring relationships

-- Increasing the amount of specialist non-social workers embedded in the service to upskill colleagues and develop networks in the local community
+- Increasing the amount of specialist staff embedded in the service to upskill colleagues, focus on high need cases, and develop networks in the local community

 - Reducing bureaucracy and operating more flexibly to increase the amount of time staff spend face to face with young people

 - Finding better ways to communicate with young people and providing more opportunities for social interaction

 - Trialling a new practice model, amending the pathway plan and improving recording systems

 - Analysing the NEET cohort and putting in place initiatives to improve EET outcomes